Nurse depositions gone bad - part 2

 Diagnosis and treatment - part 2 of 3

-In part 1 of this topic, we gave an example of a nurse's deposition and how easily it can go badly.
-In part 2, we highlight some of the most common aspects of the nursing profession that create the greatest pitfalls for nurses in the deposition.
+In part 1 of this topic, we gave an example of a nurse deposition that resulted in a bad outcome, through no fault of theirs, and the importance of understanding why these poor depositions happen.
+In part 2 of this 3-part series, we highlight some of the most common aspects of the nursing profession that create the greatest pitfalls for nurses in the deposition.

 Nurses Must Have Answers – Always